 For the purpose of cuteness and longevity, I use a cotton twill for my pillow case, but you can use whatever fabric you choose.
-This is the same pillow style I used for my bedroom, so this is a very versatile project.
+Also, this is the same pillow style I used for my bedroom, so this is a very versatile project.

-Before we get started, launder your fabric to get it prepped for use.
+However, before we get started, make sure to launder your fabric to get it prepped for use.

 Once prepped, you are going to fold in your 36″ edges twice in 1″ intervals as shown below.
 Then iron down the folds to hold them in place.
 Lastly, pin and stitch down in a box format.

 After you’ve created your ties, we are going to attach them to the pillow case.
 Line the unfinished edge with the bottom of the folded inside edge of the pillow case and pin to secure.
 Do a box stitch to attach them to the pillow case.

 Now, all you need to do is fold the bag in half with right sides facing, line up top edges, pin, and sew a ½” seam up the sides as shown.

 Finally, stuff it with the two bed pillows and your pet bed is done!

-Mr. Teddy loves his new spot and we do too.
+Not only does Mr. Teddy love his new spot, but we do too.